twalichiewicz/blog/source/_posts/managers-accelerate-burnout.md

 ---

 Nothing accelerates burnout faster than bad management.
 Think you're passionate about the craft of design?
 See how long that lasts in a toxic design culture.

+These are obviously very difficult things to scale though.
+A small startup has a much easier time of maintaining a culture of trust and respect for the process than a large multi-org corporation.